FAQs

 In addition to completing a degree at the University of Oxford, undergraduate Ellison Scholars will have year-round involvement in an EIT project.
 There will be a particular focus on the project during the long summer vacations in the form of an internship.

-The Ellison Scholars programme also offers cutting-edge programming designed to upskill Scholars and to enable them to chart a bespoke self-development course.
+The Ellison Scholars programme also offers cutting-edge programming designed to upskill scholars and to enable them to chart a bespoke self-development course.

 There will be various opportunities for Scholars to get involved in college and university life through the many and varied clubs and societies.